English Speaking Tattoo Artists In Seoul

-For foreigners in Korea, getting a permanent piece of body art can be a bit of a daunting task due to language barriers.
-While contacting artists in the local lexicon is preferable, there are a number of artists in the Korean scene who can communicate with clients in English.
-This is in no way a list of all of them, but a starting point for those who want to get some ink, but are worried about not being able to connect with their artist.
+For foreigners in Korea getting a permanent piece of body art can be a bit of a daunting due to language barriers.
+Luckily, there are a number of artists in Seoul who can communicate with clients in English!

 Seoul Ink | Gangnam-gu, Seoul

-Seoul Ink is located in Gangnam and has been creating beautiful tattoos since 2007.
-They recently won the 10 Magazine Best of Seoul 2018 competition in the category of Best Tattoo Parlor.
+Having won numerous international awards at conventions across the US, their technical expertise is world-class.
+They won the 10 Magazine Best of Seoul 2018 competition in the category of Best Tattoo Parlor.

 Seoul Ink Tattoo Studio originally faced restrictions in Korean culture.
 The staff decided to go abroad for top call tattoo experience.
 Starting from tattoo conventions in California they traveled to Texas, Michigan, New York, Virginia, and many more to win multiple awards as well to participate as a judges.

-Since their return in 2011, the studio was established in Sinsa, Gangnam, while still continuing its top class tattoo work.
-In order to provide high quality tattoo with more variety, the artists communicate with other great artists worldwide though guest artists partnership.
+Since their return in 2011, they still continuing its top class tattoo work.
+In order to provide high quality tattoo with more variety, the artists communicate with other great artists worldwide through guest artists partnership.

 Greem Tattoo | Mapo-gu, Seoul